North Carolina is child bride destination; bill could end it

 But change has been slow in North Carolina, where some lawmakers still remain convinced that certain marriages involving a child are still acceptable.

-“It’s a generational divide,” said Sen. Vickie Sawyer, a Davidson County Republican.
+“It’s a generational divide,” said Sen. Vickie Sawyer, an Iredell County Republican.
 “It was older members — both Democrat and Republicans — that had those personal stories of family members who had been married and it turned out OK.”

 Sawyer sponsored a bill that would have raised the age to 18.
 Instead, a compromise measure that won unanimous support from the Senate in May and the House this week would raise the minimum marriage age to 16 with no exceptions, including pregnancy.
 And even those 16 or 17 would need parental permission or a judge’s decision that the marriage would "serve the best interest of an underage party.”

-Note: This story was first published on Aug.
-15, 2021.
-It was updated on Aug.
-17, 2021, to correct the county where state Sen. Vickie Sawyer lives.
-She lives in Iredell County, not Davidson County.